DanielFrc/twitter-stream/README.md

 python main.py
 ```

-The process continues runnig until a key interruption is detected `Ctrl + c`, in future versions you may configure the time tha proccess will capture data.
+The process continues runnig until a key interruption is detected `Ctrl + c`, in future versions you may configure the time that proccess will capture data.

+## License

+Tweeter Stream is available under the MIT license, Also, includes external libraries that are available under a variety of licenses.